dglttr/scrawler/README.md

 Finally, the file `scrawler` > [`defaults.py`](scrawler/defaults.py) contains standard settings that are used throughout the project.

 ## FAQ
-### I receive a `ModuleNotFoundError` when running a scraping/crawling script from the command line.
-The cause of this problem is described [here](https://www.reddit.com/r/learnpython/comments/729u0t/module_not_found_error_when_trying_to_run_from_cmd/).
-To fix it:
-1. Inside the command line window, navigate to the root folder where the project is located (not to the sub-folder where the script is located).
-Note: The script should be located within the project.
-2. Run the command `python -m folder_name.script_name.py`.
-Note the parameter `-m`and the use of `folder_name.`.

 ### Why are there two backends?
 The folder `backends` contains two files that contain very similar functions for scraping and crawling, but built on different technologies for parallelization.
 In general, the `asyncio` version is to be preferred because more sites can be processes in parallel.
 However, with very large sites, this may get stuck and the entire crawling will hang.